TouK/nussknacker/docs/scenarios_authoring/DesignerTipsAndTricks.md

 ### Handling data types problems

 Sometimes the Nussknacker’s data typing subsystem, on which hints and validations are built, is too restrictive and complains about a data type mismatch.
 In such a case, you can use the `#CONV.toAny()` helper function to trick Nussknacker’s data typing system into thinking that the data type of the entered expression is valid.
-You can see an example of how to use `#CONV.toAny` in the next section.
+You can see an example of how to use `#CONV.toAny` in the 'Handling enums' [section](#handling-enums).
 Note, that the `#CONV.toAny()` is quite brutal in its working - it effectively disables all the type checking during the scenario authoring.
 Unless you [monitor logs and scenario metrics](./../operations_guide/Common.md#handling-typical-scenario-errors), you may not notice runtime validation errors concealed during scenario authoring by using `#CONV.toAny()`.

 ### Handling enums